SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

-resource|string|The URL of the list to receive notifications from. notificationUrl|string|The service URL to send notifications to. expirationDateTime|date|The date the notification will expire and be deleted.
+resource|string|The URL of the list to receive notifications from. notificationUrl|string|The service URL to send notifications to. expirationDateTime|date|The date the notification will expire and be deleted. client-clientState|string|Optional.
+Opaque string passed back to the client on all notifications.
+You can use this for validating notificaitons, or tagging different subscriptions.

 ### Example